 Some email providers block displaying external images to their users by default.

 According to Litmus (see the article), Outlook, AOL Mail, Yahoo!
 Mail, block images by default.
-So does a few operating systems on mobile phones, such as Windows, Android 4.x, BlackBerry, or phone apps, like Yahoo, AOL Mail, etc.
+So do a few operating systems on mobile phones, such as Windows, Android 4.x, BlackBerry, or phone apps, like Yahoo, AOL Mail, etc.

 Your prospects see a strangely scaled image